Wall Demolition Cost Guide for Residential Construction

 1. Wall Type

-• Load-bearing walls require temporary supports, structural engineering and extensive inspections.
+• Load-bearing walls require temporary supports and structural engineering.

 2. Wall Size and Materials

-• Standard drywall on wood studs costs less to demolish than plaster, brick veneer or concrete block.
+• Standard drywall is less costly to demolish than plaster or concrete block.

-• Taller or extra-thick walls increase debris volume and labor hours.
+• Taller walls increase debris volume and labor hours.

 3. Utility Relocation